pastweb/tools/README.md

 * `Error`
 Throws an error if a provided class object is not a valid object.

+The `setClasses` method returns a function which it works as the `cl` function, but returns the scoped classes presents in the CSS Module if present or the `class string` itself if not.

 **Example:**
 ```typescript
 import { cl } from '@pastweb/tools';